patrickxchong/patrickxchong.com/src/posts/google-apps-script-automating-daily-site-rebuilds.md

 - Function is named dailyCron/monthlyCron after the Linux [cron](https://en.wikipedia.org/wiki/Cron) utility

+- An webtool that works for simple use cases is: https://cron-job.org/en/

 ## Limitations of google-apps-script

 - Script runtime: 6 min/execution (all accounts)